Industrial Safety and Health Act (Japan)

 Japan MHLW Notice 44 Aligns Skill Training Rules With Industrial Safety and Working Environment Amendments

-Japan has updated skill training regulations for construction machinery and pressure vessels to align with the 2025 amendments to the Industrial Safety and Health Act.
-Operators and training providers should update internal compliance documentation to reflect renumbered statutory references, though core training obligations remain unchanged.
+Japan has updated skill training regulations for construction machinery and pressure vessels to align with the 2025 Industrial Safety and Health Act amendments.
+Businesses should update internal compliance records and training materials to reflect renumbered statutory references to ensure continued alignment with the revised framework.

 kanpo.go.jpJapanJapan